Synthetixio/synthetix/docs/contracts/index.md

     * Provides static addresses for contracts where the underlying logic can be upgraded.
     * Provides the interface that allows contracts to operate beneath a proxy.

-Each contract which uses a proxy must inherit from [`Proxyable`](Proxyable.md).
+Each contract which uses a [proxy](Proxy.md) must inherit from [`Proxyable`](Proxyable.md).
 Function calls are forwarded from the proxy to the proxyable base, while return data and event information travels the other way.
 Ultimately most contracts should communicate with one another by proxy.
 See [SIP-16](https://sips.synthetix.io/sips/sip-16) for more discussion.

 The [`Synthetix`](Synthetix.md), [`FeePool`](FeePool.md), and all [`Synth`](Synth.md) contracts exist behind their own individual proxies.

-**Constituent Contracts**
+**Contracts**

 Contract | Description
 ---------|------------